gkaye/metatrader-rollover-remover/README.md

 ## Installation

-1. Download the plugin.
+1. Download the `rollover_remover.mq5` file.
-2. Place the script in your MetaTrader 5 `Expert Advisors` folder.
+2. Place the file in your MetaTrader 5 `Expert Advisors` folder.
 3. Compile and run the script in your MetaTrader 5 platform.
 4. Adjust the configuration parameters (mentioned in the above configuration section) as needed.